calla-goeun-lee/theSPOT/README.md

 <br>
 Studying?
 Hanging out with friends?
 Coffee runs?
 We've got you.
 <br>
-The first edition is study edtion where we recommend the perfect study location you've been looking for.
+The first edition is <em>study edtion</em> where we recommend the perfect study location you've been looking for.